 There are more Twilight celebrations in February as Taronga Zoo rocks and sways to some sweet music from a fine selection of talented musicians and ‘iconic Australian artists’.
 The lineup includes:

-Sydney Rock ‘n’ Roll & Alternative Market – Sunday, 25th February
+Sydney Rock ‘n’ Roll & Alternative Market – Sunday, 24th February (TBC)

 The Sydney Rock ‘n’ Roll & Alternative Market is a unique mix of music festival and market.
 It is all about Rock ‘n’ Roll, alternative and vintage fashion, jewellery, music, books, art, children’s activities plus a classic vehicle display, the popular Tiki Bar Courtyard and loads more including a massive entertainment line-up and swing dancing lessons.
 Bars, Cafés, International Food and huge kids games and more helps to ensure no-one misses out on having a good time.

 Sunset Cinema North Sydney – 17th January to 2nd March

 Whilst perhaps not quite in same league as the Open Air Cinema (listed 7) on the other side of the harbour the Sunset Cinema still has a lot going for it.
 If there’s something you want to see there’s a sunset thrown in for free.

 High Tea at NSW Parliament – High Tea will be served…..